What is Video Analytics for CCTV?

 Common environments include:

-What are the Benefits of Video Analytics for Businesses?
+What are the Benefits of Video Analytics in CCTV?

 Businesses adopt video analytics because of the range of security and detection benefits it provides.
 In summary CCTV analytics delivers immediate improvements in safety, security and efficiency.